GABETROLL/holbertonschool-headphones/README.md

 <a href="https://twitter.com/gabe_programs" target="_blank">
 <img src="https://img.shields.io/badge/X-000000?style=for-the-badge&logo=x&logoColor=white" />
 </a>

 ## Building this project
-While staying over at my grandparents' house due to a family situation, I spent the week building this webpage.
+I spent a week in my grandparents' house building this webpage.
+I had a hard time concentrating, but still chose to persevere.
 I had (and still have) lots of trouble with the banner and header, so I skipped ahead to the next exercises, and found myself constantly having to go back and re-do the older ones to make them match.
 Eventually, I managed to make the webpage function somewhat decently.

 The most difficult challenges were:
 - Making the website look as exactly as the Figma file as possible